norbu09/lnz.me/content/post/2016-09-30-laptop-update.md

 +++
 date = "2016-09-30T15:27:00+13:00"
-description = "a quick update on going back to FreeBSD" title = "2016 09 30 laptop update"
+description = "a quick update on going back to FreeBSD" title = "laptop update" tags = ["FreeBSD"]
 +++

-Back in July I wrote about going back to FreeBSD and I wanted to give a quick update on that.
+[Back in July I wrote](/2016/07/26/on-coming-home/) about going back to FreeBSD and I wanted to give a quick update on that.
 To sum it up, it was so painless it nearly does not warrant a blog post.
 I tinkered around a bit with 10.3-RELEASE and 11-CURRENT before stumbling over [TrueOS](https://www.trueos.org/) the new name for PCBSD, gave